mikeshuh/FeedDerpyKitty/README.md

 - **Twilio**: SMS service for message delivery
 - **EventBridge**: Scheduler that triggers messages every hour
 - **15 different messages**: Rotates through various messages

-Sample messages include:
-- "Hey!
-Just wanted to remind you that I love you ❤️"
-- "Hope you're having a great day! 💕"
-- "Thinking of you 😊"
-- Plus many other variations

 ## Your Controls 🎛️